hjj2895/echo-first-repo/github-intro.md

 - Breaking Bad is a great show to watch
 - Programming can be quite difficult to learn but it can be very engaging
 - I prefer cold weather over hot weather
+- I am from New York
+- I drive a Honda CRV
+- I went to Stony Brook University